Macquarie-University-DSC/devops_primer_workshop/README.md

 ## Prerequisites

-In terms of knowledge it would be helpful but not necessarily required to knowledge
+In terms of knowledge it would be helpful but not necessarily required knowledge

 - Basic unix/linux file structures and directory structures (not essential)

 - Basic unix/linux commands (just look them up if you struggle)

 - Vim or Vi text editing (can also use the nano text editor, but vscode is not gonna help)

 In terms of what software would be required to follow along in case you want to follow along which is not required, can just listen.

 1. A github account connected to your university or instituition (see 2)

 2. Would need the student developer pack from github, should take about three seconds and a university email to apply for one.

 3. Namecheap domain (free with student developer pack and a .me extension) Look up instructions on github student pack and google.

 4. Some vps (digital ocean droplet recommended) just the account needed setting them up will be covered, also doing these things are provider agnostic, i'll be using digital ocean but these apply to all platforms, since they all provide similar experiences.

 5. You NEED some way of getting around, some sort of unix shell.
 Instructions